aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/basic-features/control-the-appearance-of-code-text/_index.md

 {{% alert color="primary" %}}

 [Aspose.BarCode](https://www.aspose.com/products/barcode/java) provides complete control over the appearance of the Code text in the barcode image.
-There are many settings that can be applied to the code text to customize its appearance as discussed below:
+Many settings can be applied to the code text to customize its appearance as discussed below:

 {{% /alert %}}
 ## **Code Text Location**
 Aspose.BarCode gives full power to developers to decide whether they want to display Code text or not.
-Moreover, it is also possible to customize that where to display the Code text (that is display above or below the barcode) as shown below.
+Moreover, it is also possible to customize that where to display the Code text (that is the display above or below the barcode) as shown below.

 |![todo:image_alt_text](http://i.imgur.com/B5FcjxY.jpg)|
 | :- |